-Re-registration: Contestants eliminated from competition before the allotted time may re-register to participate in any supplemental event they were pre-registered in on Tuesday, June 14.
-Contestants only competing in supplemental events must also re-register on Tuesday, June 14.
+Re-registration: Contestants eliminated from competition before the allotted time may re-register to participate in any supplemental event they were pre-registered in on Tuesday, June 13.
+Contestants only competing in supplemental events must also re-register on Tuesday, June 13.

-Entry Limits: Students may be re-registered in up to three supplemental speech events but no more than two events per pattern.
+Entry Limits: Students may be re-registered in up to two supplemental speech events.
+Students may only re-register in one event per pattern.
 Students cannot enter both Extemp Debate and any other supplemental speech event.

-Pattern A: Extemp Commentary, Original Spoken Word Poetry, Prose
+Pattern A: Extemp Commentary, Original Spoken Word Poetry, Prose, Expository

-Pattern B: Expository, Impromptu, Poetry, Storytelling
+Pattern B: Impromptu, Poetry, Storytelling